-Smart Works Greater Manchester opened June 2015.
-We have supported over 650 women since opening, from every borough of Greater Manchester, helping them with the clothes and the confidence they need for job success.
+Smart Works Greater Manchester opened in June 2015.
+Since then, we have supported over 1800 women, from every borough of Greater Manchester, helping them with the clothes and the confidence they need for job success.

 “The lady that helped me dress was very supportive with a great eye for the detail.
 Just having someone to listen and talk to about frustrations whilst looking for work helped immensely.
 I left feeling more positive and confident about the future.”SMART WORKS CLIENT

-In 2017, we had a very busy year increasing our appointment numbers on 2016 by 75%.
-We supported 421 women living in Greater Manchester and delivered 533 total appointments.
+In 2019, we had another busy year.
+We supported 438 women.
 The women we support come to see us for an interview-appropriate outfit to wear to their job interview.
 We give our clients a complete outfit of clothes and accessories (theirs to keep) and we provide one-to-one preparation training so they feel more confident and start believing in their own ability to succeed.

-All of our Smart Works service delivery is provided by our team of over 45 highly skilled, fully trained volunteers and all our stock is donated through other working women or comes direct from our retail partners such as Hobbs, Whistles, Next, Evans and Bon Marche.
+All of our Smart Works service delivery is provided by our team of over 40 highly skilled, fully trained volunteers and all our stock is donated through other working women or comes direct from our retail partners such as Hobbs, Next, Whistles, Evans, Marks & Spencer and John Lewis & Partners.

 The two hours our clients spend with us can be transformative.
-We are incredibly proud to report that our success rate remains at over 62% of the clients we are able to contact going on to succeed at their job interview.
+We are incredibly proud to report that of the clients we are able to contact throughout the year 89% have gone on to succeed at their job interview!

-Smart Works Greater Manchester were delighted to win ‘Small Charity Big Impact’ and ‘Trustee of the Year – Louise Parrott Bates’ at the North West Charity Awards 2017.
+Smart Works Greater Manchester were delighted to win: ‘Best Not-for-Profit’ at the Stockport Business Awards 2019, ‘Small Charity Big Impact’ and ‘Trustee of the Year’ at the North West Charity Awards 2017.